 Where the Common Rule requires a researcher to have obtained broad consent for secondary use of identifiable private information or identifiable biospecimens, HIPAA would also require the researcher to obtain an authorization to disclose the information (if HIPAA applies to that researcher) unless such requirement is waived or altered by an IRB or Privacy Board.
-However, the Privacy Rule allows researchers to obtain an authorization for future research purposes "so long as the authorization adequately describes [as the purpose of the requested use or disclosure] the future research such that it would be reasonable for the individual to expect that his or her [PHI] could be used or disclosed for such future research."190 Thus, when a researcher may simultaneously seek the participant's authorization to disclose that information for such future research.
-Note that a valid authorization for research-related disclosures need not include an expiration date or event (as is required for all other authorizations under the Privacy Rule).191 However, the 21st Century Cures Act directed the Secretary of HHS to issue guidance on future research authorizations stating that such an authorization must either include a specific expiration date or event or provide instructions on how to revoke the authorization.
+However, the Privacy Rule allows researchers to obtain an authorization for future research purposes "so long as the authorization adequately describes [as the purpose of the requested use or disclosure] the future research such that it would be reasonable for the individual to expect that his or her [PHI] could be used or disclosed for such future research."
+Thus, when a researcher is obtaining a participant's broad consent for secondary use of information or biospecimens, the researcher may simultaneously seek the participant's authorization to disclose that information for such future research.
+Note that a valid authorization for research-related disclosures need not include an expiration date or event (as is required for all other authorizations under the Privacy Rule).
+However, the 21st Century Cures Act directed the Secretary of HHS to issue guidance on future research authorizations stating that such an authorization must either include a specific expiration date or event or provide instructions on how to revoke the authorization.